AdobeDocs/frameio-api/src/pages/guides/Authorization to File Upload/index.md

 ## Multi-part Upload

-After creating a placeholder file through the the **Create File (local upload)** endpoint, you will have one or more upload urls.
+After creating a placeholder file through the **Create File (local upload)** endpoint, you will have one or more upload urls.
 These upload urls are required to make upload requests.
 It may be useful to compose a shell script that splits up the source file into chunks and issues the same number of subsequent requests.

 > **NOTE:** These are important details to keep in mind when sending the subsequent upload requests.